Home Remedies that May Help Treat Sciatica

 The sciatic nerve is the longest in the body.
-It begins around the lumbar vertebrae and extends down the back part of the thigh and legs, and ends in the heel of the foot.
-The pain that “journeys” along this “highway” is known as sciatica.
-In the following article you will learn how to treat sciatica with home remedies.
+It starts around the lumbar vertebrae and extends down the back part of the thigh and legs, ending in the heel of the foot.
+The pain that travels along this “highway” is known as sciatica.
+In the following article, you’ll learn about remedies that may help treat sciatica.

 Sciatic pains and problems arise when pressure is put on the sciatic nerve, be it from a lesion on the lumbar vertebrae, muscle contractions in surrounding muscles, or nerve inflammation (known as neuritis).
 This pain can manifest in many different ways:

 - Light tingling in the feet